aritranag/leetcode/python/gpt_study/study_log.md

 - **Mistakes to Avoid:** Resetting running sum incorrectly, ignoring left vs right sum logic in pivot problem.

 #### Day 2

+- **Topic:** Two Pointer Technique
+- **Key Concept Summary:** Learned how two pointers reduce time complexity and are used in-place for array manipulation.
+- **Questions Solved:** Remove Duplicates from Sorted Array, Move Zeroes
+- **Learnings:** It is important to understand pointer movement conditions, especially for the slow pointer.
+- **Mistakes to Avoid:** Need to identify edge cases earlier and revise pointer update logic.

+#### Day 3

 ...